sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 ```

 That's expected as you now need to specify now to specify this symbol before profiling anything.
-You can do that before or after the dump but be carefull this has a different meaning:
+You can do that before or after the 'dump' keyword but be careful this has a different meaning:

 - if before this means the compiled graph by tract in memory will be of concretized dimensions you provided
 - if after this means the compiled graph by tract in memory will be offer dynamic dimensions to be defined at runtime: